Why Is Your Electric Oven Not Heating but Stove Top Is

 - Damaged Heating Element.
 There are two heating elements in your electric oven (in most cases).
 For regular use, such heating elements can wear out or be damaged over time.
 Any defective heating element is the most likely cause of why your oven is not heating up.

 - Bad Relays.
 Ovens with two heating elements normally have two relays.
 A bad relay won’t let the oven function properly or reach the set temperature.

 - Electronic Control Board.
 Whether you have a Kenmore oven, Tappan electric oven, or any other brand, there is a control board in there.
-It controls the broil, baking elements, and every other function of the oven.
-In this case, if you see the stove is working but the electric oven and clock is not working, this is something you must check.
+It controls the broil, baking elements, and every other oven function.
+In this case, if you see the stove is working, but the electric oven and clock are not working, you must check this.
 It’s not easy to do.
 For visible signs of damage, look for burning or shorts.

 - Oven Thermal Fuse.
 If both of the heating elements are not working, it can be due to blown oven thermal fuse or wiring issues.
 Only a professional technician should diagnose and fix these problems.